Introduction to Shortest Path First Protocol

-Shortest path first protocol also known as Link-state routing protocols using Edsger Dijkstra’s shortest path first (SPF) algorithm.
-Open Shortest Path First (OSPF) and Intermediate System-to-Intermediate System (IS-IS) the two commonly used link-state routing protocols.
-Link-state routing protocols have more complex than the distance vector routing protocol.
-But, the basic functionality and configuration of link-state routing protocols are just as a sample.
+The shortest path first protocol, or Link-state routing protocol, uses Edsger Dijkstra’s shortest path first (SPF) algorithm.
+Open Shortest Path First (OSPF) and Intermediate System-to-Intermediate System (IS-IS) are commonly used link-state routing protocols.
+Link-state routing protocols are more complex than the distance vector routing protocol.
+However, their basic functionality and configuration are just a sample.
 We can configure the basic Open Shortest Path First (OSPF) routing protocol using the following command.

 Router(config)#router ospf <process-id>